 To that end, I present you with a set of facts.
 Language skills and difficulty in communicating are early signs of dementia.
-Coupled with reports from people who have known Trump for years who say that his used to have a much bigger vocabulary, it’s not unreasonable to ask questions about his mental health.
+Coupled with reports from people who have known Trump for years who say that he used to have a much bigger vocabulary, it’s not unreasonable to ask questions about his mental health.
 He is, after all, a 70-year-old man.

 - reasoning and judgment

-- difficulty finding the right words
+- finding the right words

-- difficulty following storylines
+- following story-lines

 So, let’s look at some examples of things Trump has said.

 “I will be so good at the military your head will spin.” — “The Hugh Hewitt Show,” 2015